1. About beclometasone skin creams

 Beclometasone and breastfeeding

-If you're using beclometasone on your breasts, wash off any cream or ointment from your breasts, then wash your hands before feeding your baby.
+Take care that your baby does not touch any areas of your body where you've used beclometasone.
+If you're using beclometasone on your breasts, wash off any cream or ointment from your breasts or nipples, then wash your hands before feeding your baby.

 It's usually better to use cream rather than ointment when breastfeeding, as it's easier to wash off.

 Other medicines are very unlikely to affect the way beclometasone creams work.

 However, tell a pharmacist or doctor if you're taking:

 - medicines used to treat HIV, such as ritonavir or cobicistat

 - medicines used to treat fungal infections, such as ketoconazole or itraconazole

 - other medicines that contain steroids, such as eczema creams, asthma inhalers, tablets, injections, nasal sprays, and eye or nose drops